Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19)

 While violent crime is rare on college and university campuses, recent local and national events have brought into focus the need to prepare for violent situations.
 No single plan can assure ultimate safety, or address every eventuality.

 Benedictine University is committed to assisting students in need.
-The Early Alert Team (EAT) further supports Benedictine students outside of the student's immediate peer network.
+The Campus Response Evaluation Team (CARE) further supports Benedictine students outside of the student's immediate peer network.
 The goals of this team are to identify students who may have academic, social or personal troubles and to direct students to the necessary assistance they may need during their troubles.
 The intent is to head off any potential violence or disruptive behavior that could occur because of something going on in the student's life.

-Students, staff and faculty can download the Early Alert Referral Form.
+Students, staff and faculty can download the Campus Response Evaluation Team referral form.
 The form asks for contact information, relationship to the student and the specific concerns about the student.
 You may also contact Vice President for Student Life Marco Masini by telephone at (630) 829-6124.
 In accordance with the Family Educational Rights and Privacy Act (FERPA), the system is designed to allow referrals to be viewed only by those individuals who have a need to know.
 The information shared will not become part of the student's permanent record.